kretoffer/ObscuraProto/README.md

     client.send(client_payload);
 });

-// Register a handler for the response from the server (e.g., op_code 0x2002)
-client.register_op_handler(0x2002, [](ObscuraProto::Payload payload) {
+// Register a handler for a specific op_code from the server client.register_op_handler(0x2002, [](ObscuraProto::Payload payload) {
     std::cout << "[CLIENT] Received a response from the server." << std::endl;
     ObscuraProto::PayloadReader reader(payload);